timetag/timetag.github.io/docs/python.rst

     The number of cuts that is returned in the cut descriptor.
 By setting it to ``-1`` will give you the number of cuts specified in the ``cuts`` parameter.
 By setting it to any number smaller than ``cuts`` you can truncate a large time tag file.

 - ``format``
     Format specifies the time-tag file format that you want to use in the analysis.
 The default is set to the auto detection of PicoQuant devices.
-You can also use the integer constant ``FORMAT_SI`` for Swabian Instrument binary format, ``quTAG_FORMAT_BINARY`` for quTAG 10-byte Binary format, or  ``quTAG_FORMAT_COMPRESSED`` for compressed quTAG binary format.
+You can also use the integer constant ``FORMAT_SI`` for Swabian Instrument binary format, ``quTAG_FORMAT_BINARY`` for quTAG 10-byte Binary format,  ``quTAG_FORMAT_COMPRESSED`` for compressed quTAG binary format, or ``bh_spc_4bytes`` for Becker & Hickl  SPC-134/144/154/830 format.

     .. note::
         The format of time-tag you use might influence the time tag analysis results.